Skooma-Breath/Random-tes3mp-scripts-for-.8.1/Furniture Scripts/readme.md

 use `/fsm` to turn on furniture selection mode and then actvite or hit any object with the furniture selection tool (looks like stendars hammer) which will be added to your inventory automatically on login if you are an admin/name required player.

 use `/fdm` to turn on furniture deletion mode and then hit any object with the furniture selection tool (looks like stendars hammer) to disable objects and `/undo` to re-enable them.
-It's meant to be used with kanahousing in cells that the player owns (cell won't reset).
+It's meant to be used with kanahousing in cells that the player owns (cell won't reset). (kanahousing required for this to work for now)

 `/furn` will bring up the furniture menu for purchasing and using furniture.

+`/house` general house menu

+`/adminhouse` admin house menu

 **old commands that still work in case you need to add something that you can't select by activating or hitting. using `/fsm` is much easier**